I heard a pastor of a large church tell his congregation, “God hates you, God is sick of you, God is frustrated with you, God is weary of you.”

 Whether you’re preaching condemnation from the pulpit or receiving it in the pew, he loves you.

 The proof of God’s amazing love is this: that it was while we were sinners that Christ died for us.
-(Romans 5:8, Phillips)
+(Rom 5:8, Phillips)

 1 Corinthians 13 gives one of the best descriptions of God’s love.

 Love endures long and is patient and kind … it endures everything [without weakening].
 Love never fails [never fades out or becomes obsolete or comes to an end].
-(1 Corinthians 13:4,7–8, AMP)
+(1 Cor 13:4,7–8, AMP)

-The love of men is frail and weak but your Father’s love endures forever (Psalm 136).
-The real question is not whether God will always love you but whether you know and enjoy his love.
+The love of men is frail and weak but your Father’s love endures forever (Ps 136).
+The real question is not whether God loves you but whether you know and enjoy his love.

 Why do people listen to such nonsense?
 Because they hunger for love.

 If bearing God’s anger and hatred is the price of his love, they’ll pay it.
 It’s a tragedy.
-We need love, God has love, but between us is the pimp of religion, prostituting the love of God and charging us for what is already ours in Christ.
+We need love, God has love, but between him and us stands the pimp of religion, prostituting the love of God and charging us for what is already ours in Christ.